bjartemisund/policy/privacy-policy.md

 > processing is our legitimate interests cf. GDPR art.
 6 (1) item f, namely
 > the proper administration of our website and business and
 > communications with users.

+**Integrations with external services** You as a participant in a meeting may choose to open one of the integrations we provide (Google Drive, YouTube, Trello and others) in rooms where these have been enabled.
+We may store data from use of integrations in a local browser storage, and process this to enrich the user experience.
+This data can be deleted with the delete option in the integration settings or by deleting it from the cache of your browser.
+When using an integration, metadada like title, thumbnail, dates and share permissions about content selected may be fetched and displayed in the web page.
+We may store non-personal/non-restricted information (eg. content id and access date) in a local browser storage to display lists of recent opened integrations.
+Restricted metadata is always stored by the services themselves and requires explicit consent given by the facing user to fetch it.
+> The information may be used for the purposes of operating our
+> website and providing our services.
+This is required to deliver the Service to
+> you as user, by taking steps, at your request, to enter into and to
+> fulfilling such a contract (Terms of Service) cf. GDPR art.
+6 (1)
+> item b.

 ## How we process media (audio/video)